Compass/compass-rmagick-engine/Readme.md

 ### Rails

-In your gem file add
+1. In your gem file add  `gem 'compass-rmagick-engine', '~> 0.0.1'`

-1. `gem 'compass-rmagick-engine'`
 2. Add `sprite_engine = :rmagick` to your compass config

 Standalone

-1. run `gem install compass-rmagick-engine`
+First run `gem install compass-rmagick-engine`

-2. open your compass config file and add `require 'compass-rmagick-engine'`
+Then open your compass config file and add

-3. and also add `sprite_engine = :rmagick`
+    require 'compass-rmagick-engine'
+    sprite_engine = :rmagick